-Outpatient treatment consists of an individual attending treatment sessions in a clinic, hospital, office, etc., and then returning home to their regular life following their participation in treatment sessions.
-Inpatient or residential treatment differs from outpatient treatment in that the person actually lives in the facility where they receive treatment, and typically, they do not leave the facility except in special cases for other treatments or special situations.
+An outpatient rehab consists of an individual attending treatment sessions in a center, clinic, hospital, office, etc., and then returning home to their regular life following their participation in treatment sessions.
+Inpatient or residential rehab differs from outpatient treatment in that the person actually lives in the facility where they receive treatment, and typically, they do not leave the facility except in special cases for other treatments or special situations.

-While both inpatient (residential) treatment programs and outpatient treatment programs have strengths and weaknesses, the majority of individuals in recovery will be engaged in outpatient treatment at some point during their treatment program.
-This is true even if these individuals have been involved in an inpatient treatment program for a significant length of time.
-The reason for this is that inpatient treatments are designed to deliver very intense and specialized treatment for short periods of time.
+While both inpatient (residential) treatment programs and outpatient treatment programs have strengths and weaknesses, the majority of individuals in recovery will be engaged in outpatient treatment at some point during their rehabilitation program.
+This is true even if these individuals have been involved in an inpatient recovery program for a significant length of time.
+The reason for this is that inpatient rehabs are designed to deliver very intense and specialized treatment for short periods of time.
 They are expensive and require a significant number of professional resources in order to be implemented.
-Outpatient treatment can address the majority of the needs of an individual in recovery and result in far less expense and resource recruitment.
+Outpatient drug or alcohol rehabilitation can address the majority of the needs of an individual in recovery and result in far less expense and resource recruitment.

 When Outpatient Treatment Is Not Preferable

 For practical purposes, it is most efficient to describe the instances when an outpatient program is not preferable over an inpatient program.
-By default, any other situation would be best suited or equally suited to an outpatient treatment program.
+By default, any other situation would be best suited or equally suited to an outpatient rehab program.
 According to a number of sources, including the American Psychological Association and the American Society for Addiction Medicine (ASAM), the treatment that best suits the specific needs and case requirements for the individual is the treatment that should be implemented.
-Some of the instances where outpatient treatment may not be preferred initially the following situations:
+Some of the instances where outpatient drug or alcohol rehabilitation may not be preferred initially are in the following situations:

 Clients have to be monitored for significant withdrawal syndromes